Dance Auditions for Grades 7

 - Candidates will be asked to present a creative movement improvisation.

-- Candidates will be asked to present a movement phrase in the centre and traveling across the floor.
+- Candidates will be asked to present a movement phrase in the center and traveling across the floor.

 - Candidates will be asked to present an improvisational phrase.